opticfluorine/sovereign/README.md

 * Integrated debug GUI in client
 * In-game chat
 * Admin roles for users
-* Integrated resource editor for graphical resources
+* Integrated editor for world map, server-side data, and graphical resources
+* Default graphical resources included with client

 For full details of the latest changes and features, see the [changelog](CHANGELOG.md).

-## Upcoming Features (v0.4.0)
+## Upcoming Features (v0.5.0)

-* Performance enhancements to distributed ECS with focus on server-side scalability
-* Server-side entity templates with integrated client-side editor
+* Improved renderer with more flexibility to support advanced effects
+* Lighting and shadows
-* Integrated world editor in client
+* Procedural world generation

 ## Getting Started